Interstate 43: History

 The southwestern portion has also had a history of requests for Interstate routings.
 Interstate routings for such a connection between Beloit and the Milwaukee metropolitan area were requested by the Wisconsin Department of Transportation (WisDOT) but denied by the Federal Highway Administration (FHWA) in 1973.
 Another request for a link to Janesville was also denied.
 Despite the denials, local and state officials continued to seek funding to construct a freeway between these two metropolitan areas.
 A government collaboration called the "Highway 15 Committee" was formed to present and promote the route.
 Construction began on the route in the 1960s with the first segment, a 0.9 mi connector linking US 45 with I-894 as part of the project to build the Hale Interchange connecting the pending route with I-894.
 The new connector received the US 45 designation as that highway was transferred onto the freeway heading north.
 The first long segment was completed in 1969.
 It extended from the US 45 connector to CTH-F (now WIS 164) in Big Bend.
 After this segment was opened, the WIS 15 designation was applied.
 The next segment, to East Troy, was opened in 1972, the year the Highway 15 Committee had hoped the route would be completed in its entirety.
 It was extended to Elkhorn in 1973 in conjunction with the US 12 freeway construction, then to I-90 in 1976.
 I-43 signs were placed on the freeway by 1988 after designation in 1987, replacing WIS 15.
 I-43 was also mapped concurrently with I-94 and I-894 to link the two segments together.
 Even though exit number tabs were labeled according to the new mileposts, the mileposts themselves were not renumbered to coincide with the current length until 1991.

 The Marquette Interchange, which connects I-43 with I-94, and I-794, was completely reconstructed over a four-year span, beginning in October 2004 and ending in September 2008.
 This project eliminated lefthand exits and widened connecting ramps between I-94 and I-43.

+In the 2020s, the entire I-43 corridor was designated as an Alternative Fuel Corridor for electric vehicles.